Fordcombe is awarded Gold Mark for PE for the third year running

-Fordcombe School has been awarded the Gold Literacy Mark!
+Fordcombe School has been awarded the Gold Literacy Mark for the second year running!
 The main contributing factor is our 'Buster's Book Club' after-school reading promotion scheme and how the pupils at Fordcombe added to the 7 million minutes of reading that pupils in participating primary schools achieved last year.
 Reading for pleasure has a hugely positive effect upon a child's academic success and wellbeing, both at primary school and beyond.
 Thank you to all the pupils and parents who remember to record their minutes of reading on a Wednesday evening.
 Further thanks to our Reading Angels and librarians who generously give their time to hear readers and promote healthy reading habits across the school.

 "Academic progress is recognised by Ofsted as good and attainment is above national average.
 Extensive and creative spaces, such as the library prayer tree and the outdoor spiritual garden, allow pupils to be expressive and reflective.
 When combined with opportunities for musicianship and sport, there is a clear sense of how the school values the spirit of the whole child and how social, moral, spiritual, and cultural (SMSC) education is embedded within the school’s ethos."